 Direct democracy undermines the effects of lobbying for a law doesn’t pass if it is not supported by a majority of the voters.
 And so interest groups need to convince the citizenry rather than politicians in order to achieve their objectives.

 In Switzerland the Congress represents the nation as a whole while the Senate represents the states.
 Hence, a decision needs the consent of a majority of the parliament of the nation as well as a majority of the cantons.

 Most countries have a Congress and a Senate but many are unitary states and not federations like Switzerland.
 In unitary states the role of a Senate varies.
 For example, it can focus on protecting the constitution against laws that violate it.

 The Swiss are satisfied with their political system.
-And even though it has a few weak points, there is good reason to believe that other countries benefit from implementing a similar political system in which the citizens have the final say.
-Yet, different nations might opt for different versions of direct democracy.
+Even though it has a few weak points, there is good reason to believe that other countries can benefit from implementing a similar political system in which the citizens have the final say.
+Yet, different nations might opt for somewhat different versions of direct democracy.

 Some people think that a better political system is possible.
-There are many ideas.
-The Swiss political system has proven to work in practise.
+There are many ideas but few of them have been tested thoroughly.
+The Swiss political system has proven to work in practice.
 It allows citizens to vote on proposals to alter and improve the political system.
-So even if a better system is possible, the Swiss political system may be the best way to get there.
+So even if a better system is possible, the Swiss political system may be the way to get there.